jasonleekungfu/octopus-in-docker/README.rst

 ------------

-If you have difficulties compiling Octopus, it might be useful to be able to run it in a container (for example on Windows or MacOS).
+If you have difficulties compiling Octopus, it might be useful to be able to run it in a container (for example on Windows or macOS).

 The container provides a mini (Linux) Operating system, in which we can compile Octopus using a recipe (this is the Dockerfile, see below).